IgorD2005/FruitDetection/README.md

 Fruit Image Classifier - CNN

 A convolutional neural network trained to classify three fruit categories: banana, orange, and lemon.
-Built with TensorFlow/Keras as part of a computer vision course at the Polish-Japanese Academy of Information Technology.
+Built with TensorFlow/Keras as part of a computer vision course.

 Model Architecture

 Four convolutional blocks are stacked sequentially, each consisting of a Conv2D layer followed by MaxPooling2D.
 Filter counts increase from 16 through 32 and 64 to a final 64, allowing progressively more abstract features to be extracted.
 A Dense layer of 128 neurons with Dropout(0.3) precedes the Softmax output layer for 3-class classification.
-Input shape: 128×128×3
+Input shape: 128x128x3